naotoo1/Beyond-Neural-Scaling/README.md

  ## How to use
-The implementation covers deep models with illustration for computer vision in the ```dataprune.py``` module.
+The implementation covers deep models with illustrations for computer vision in the dataprune.py module.

-There is also an extension of the implementation to cover ML practitioners in the area of prototype-based models with illustraion for LVQ(s) in the ```dataprune1.py``` module.
+There is also an extension of the implementation to cover ML practitioners in the area of prototype-based models with illustrations for LVQ(s) in the dataprune1.py module.

 ```python
 usage: dataprune.py [-h] -m  -n  -x  [-p | -b | -a]